 Ultraviolet transmission or UV transmittance (UVT) is a water quality measurement.
 The method works by measuring the amount of UV light, typically at 254 nm, that is able to pass through a water sample of a given path length.
 It is defined as the ratio of the intensity of light after passing through a water sample (l) to the intensity of light at the source (l0), expressed as a percentage:

 When light passes through the water sample, any substances present will absorb or scatter the light.
 Therefore, a sample with a high concentration of substances will have a low UVT and a sample with a low concentration of substances will have a high UVT.
 A pure water sample, such as deionized (DI) water, will have a UVT of 100%.
-The below image further illustrates the relationship between water quality and UVT.
+The below image further illustrates this relationship.

 APPLICATIONS FOR UV TRANSMITTANCE (UVT)

-UVT instruments come in a variety of forms for the different application requirements including portable test meters, bypass cabinet analyzers and submersible probes.
-To learn more about Real Tech’s UVT solutions, visit our products page.
+Real Tech’s instruments come in a variety of forms for the different application requirements including portable test meters, bypass cabinet analyzers and submersible probes.

 ________________________________________________________________________________________________________________________